 The U.S. Green Building Council’s Leadership in Energy and Environmental Design® (LEED) rating system includes several tiers.
 The goal for county projects greater than 10,000 square feet is silver certification; smaller facilities are recommended for certification.

-Currently, these are the county buildings that have been certified:
+Currently, the following county buildings have been certified:

 - Crosspointe Fire Station